-You can register projectors as a group if you want to provide quick and tip easy access to other computers.
-You can also export or import group Use a static IP address when information as a file to another computer.
+You can register projectors as a group if you want to provide quick and easy access to other computers.
+You can also export or import group information as a file to another computer.
 Projectors must be connected to the network in Access Point mode, and must be on the same network segment as the computer used to create the group, or the computers that import or export group information.